 For a compilation article covering the Retirementgate series, including links to all Retirementgate articles, see SuperGuide article Retirementgate: Government’s Age Pension debacle hits middle Australia.

 For a summary article of the July 2017 superannuation changes, see SuperGuide article Latest superannuation changes: 2017/2018 guide.

-For the latest Age Pension rules, including the latest Age Pension rates and thresholds, see SuperGuide article Age Pension: September 2017 rates apply (until March 2018).
+For the latest Age Pension rules, including the latest Age Pension rates and thresholds, see SuperGuide article Latest Age Pension rates (since September 2017).